opengisch/QField/docs/hi/_sources/data-formats/index.rst.txt

 Use GeoPackage
 ..............

-We recommend to us the geopackage format to deal with raster data.
+We recommend to use the geopackage format to deal with raster data.
 The following commands will convert a file called :code:`raster.tif` to a file :code:`raster.gpkg` with pyramids.
 Make sure you adjust ``EPSG:21781`` to your desired CRS.

 .. code:: bash